Freddsle/fedRBE/README.md

 ## Architecture Overview

 `fedRBE` operates within the FeatureCloud ecosystem.
-The workflow involves a coordinator managing the project and multiple clients performing batch effect correction locally.
+The workflow involves multiple clients performing batch effect correction locally.
+One of the clients is also acting as a coordinator, aggregating summary statistics.
 Data remains with each client, and only summary statistics are shared, ensuring data privacy throughout the process.

 <p align="center">
    <img src="./figures/readme2.png" alt="fedRBE app states" width="80%">